 Program-specific Admittance Guidelines

-- Written personal narrative describing the reasons for applying to the program, an analysis of personal strengths and weaknesses related to chosen option, career goals, and anticipated benefits from the program
+- Written personal narrative describing the reasons for applying to the program, an analysis of personal strengths and weaknesses related to career goals and anticipated benefits from the program.

 Admission Process Checklist

 The Graduate Studies Application Process checklist is available here.